kuriyan1204/kuriyan1204.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a 2nd-year M.S. student in the [TohokuNLP group](https://www.nlp.ecei.tohoku.ac.jp/).
+I'm a first-year Ph.D. student in the [TohokuNLP group](https://www.nlp.ecei.tohoku.ac.jp/).
 My research interests lie broadly at the intersection of NLP and ML.
-I'm currently based in Cupertino, CA, working as a software engineering intern at Apple for the summer.
+Also, I'm a founding ML engineer at [Kotoba Technologies](https://www.kotoba.tech), building audio foundational models.
+I was a Software Engineer Intern at Apple in Summer 2024, worked with NLP-related projects.